Cosmetic Microbiome Studies

 Cosmetic future is Microbiome Friendly

-Microbiome Friendly studies reveal information about the product’s effect on the skin microbiome and it is an in vitro/ex vivo or in vivo study.
+Skin Microbiome Friendly studies reveal information about the product’s effect on the skin microbiome and it is an in vitro/ex vivo study.

-Competent microbiome friendly in vitro/ex vivo studies are offered in rapid turnaround times to prove that the skin microbiome is not altered significantly by the product during use.
+The study is designed to prove that the skin microbiome is not altered significantly by the product during use.
 It is a very cost-effective analysis giving data about the effect of a product on normal microflora, pathogenic microflora, and biodiversity.
+If the product pass, the study could be used to substantiate the claim “Skin Microbiome friendly” worldwide.

 Finally, a specially designed algorithm is used to determine if the product could be characterized as microbiome friendly.